What’s the best way to alert other road users to your presence while cycling – bell, horn, whistle, voice? Here’s what you need to know.

 • Timber!
 MTB Bell, RRP £24.99.
 Press the switch and trail vibration will make it ring continuously to alert walkers.

-No, not a squeezy bulb horn (although one might raise a smile with pedestrians), but something loud enough to be heard by oblivious drivers pulling out in front of you.
-The high volume will startle pedestrians and may ‘up the ante’ with aggressive drivers.
+No, not a squeezy bulb horn (although one might raise a smile with pedestrians), but something loud enough to be heard inside a vehicle.
+The high volume will startle pedestrians and should adequately make your presence known to drivers.

 • Samui Air Zound XL, RRP £22.55.
 Available from various retailers, this rechargeable 115 decibel horn works via compressed air, which you top up with a bike pump.